ThomasHBoulanger/LearnGit44/README.md

 # LearnGit44
 Useful tricks
-*Work with .gitignore
+* Work with .gitignore
+* Work with remote
-*Work with remote
+* Work with remote and origin/master